hashicorp/terraform-website/content/source/docs/enterprise/private/faq.html.md

 `tfe.mycompany.io`.
 This value is used internally for redirects and CSRF.
-Externally, you will need to direct your DNS server to the CNAME output from `terraform apply`. **NOTE:** This value does not have to be the same as the the value used for the legacy Private Terraform installation.
+Externally, you will need to direct your DNS server to the CNAME output from `terraform apply`. **NOTE:** This value does not have to be the same as the the value used for the legacy Private Terraform Enterprise installation.
 You're free to pick whatever you'd like, but the `fqdn` must match your installation's external DNS or you will be unable to login.

 #### Step 2.
 KMS key creation

-Private Terraform now uses KMS to encrypt sensitive data stored in S3 and RDS.
+Private Terraform Enterprise now uses KMS to encrypt sensitive data stored in S3 and RDS.
 Because you will be migrating data, you will need to create a KMS key in advance.
 We will use this key to create an encrypted RDS snapshot and to encrypt the backup in S3.